MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

         `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\EdgeUpdate\Clients\{F3017226-FE2A-4295-8BDF-00C3A9A7E4C5}
         ```

-    *   Run the [GetAvailableCoreWebView2BrowserVersionString][ReferenceWin32Webview2IdlGetavailablecorewebview2browserversionstring] WebView2 API and ensure the `versionInfo` is `NULL`.
+    *   Run [GetAvailableCoreWebView2BrowserVersionString][ReferenceWin32Webview2IdlGetavailablecorewebview2browserversionstring] and ensure the `versionInfo` is `NULL`.
 1. If the Runtime isn't installed, run the standalone installer.
-If you want to run a silent installation, run the installer from an elevated process or copy and run the following command.
+If you want to run a silent installation, either run the installer from an elevated process or copy and run the following command.

     ```shell
     MicrosoftEdgeWebView2RuntimeInstaller{X64/X86/ARM64}.exe /silent /install